NAMES Project AIDS Memorial Quilt: Examples of panels

 Those who submit panels do not have to know the person, but they do have to feel some sort of connection with the individual that they want people to recognize.
 For example, to memorialize Queen lead singer Freddie Mercury, there were many panels made, two of which were a solid white background with a blue-and-black guitar, and "Freddy Mercury" written down the sides in black, with the AIDS ribbon above his name, and a purple silk with "Freddie Mercury", "Queen", and "1946–1991" in silver applique, along with two pictures of Mercury with Queen.

 Many panels were also made for the actor Rock Hudson, one of which consisted of a navy blue background with silver "Rock Hudson" and stars, above a rainbow with the word "Hollywood".

+At least one, for lawyer and prosecutor Roy Cohn, is not entirely complimentary.
+His AIDS Memorial Quilt panel is white with the words "Roy Cohn.
+Bully.
+Coward.
+Victim" written on it, with "Roy Cohn" in black letters, "victim" in blue, "bully" in red and "coward" in yellow.

 Other panels are made by loved ones and then attached to make one large block.
 Some are flamboyant and loud, whereas some are more muted and simple.